 If you can, land softly and silently and slow down the eccentric part of the movement as you are catching your body weight on the box.
 This technique works on your muscles used to decelerate and protects you from injury when stopping.
 Stand upright on the box to move through full hip extension.

 Step off the box rather than jumping down for safety reasons.
 It is not necessary to perform multiple box jumps in succession as fast as possible.
 There is no benefit to just bounding up and down as fast as you can.
 It is too hard on your joints and it poses too much risk for injury.

 When performing box jumps for the first time, have mats around the sides of the box and a spotter in case you dont make it.
 If you dont make the jump, fall forward rather than backward.
 Also make sure the area around the box is clear.

-Shipping cost included within the lower 48 states only
+Shipping INCLUDED within the lower 48 states.